StoneLing/fc-signed-object/draft-guo-fc-so.md

 When one AS receives one BGP-UPDATE, it MUST do as usual: filter the BGP route using its local policy, scratch the BGP route to its Route Information Base (RIB) table, generate Forwarding Information Base (FIB) table, and send it out as per the routing policy.

-When the FC signed objects synchronize from the RPKI repository, the BGP speaker MUST find FCs according to the ForwardingCommitment-id: HASH(current_AS_PATH, nextHopAS, prefix) in its RIB.
+When synchronizing the FC signed objects from the RPKI repository, the BGP speaker MUST find FCs according to the ForwardingCommitment-id: HASH(current_AS_PATH, nextHopAS, prefix) in its RIB.
 If it finds one matched, the BGP speaker verifies the ForwardingCommitment-signature in the RPKI repository.

 It SHOULD verify all FCs along the AS_PATH for AS_PATH verification.
 For example, AS 65536 should verify FC_{65538, 65537} and FC_{65538, 65537, 65536} for prefix 2001:db8:c::/48 in {{fig-example}}.
 If all FCs checks passed, the AS_PATH would be a valid one.